Opinion: The dangerous precedent set by Trump’s indictment in Georgia – KION546

 Moreover, when RICO is brought into the picture, the claim of a broad criminal enterprise can turn more people into potential defendants – even if they might have done nothing wrong.
 A suspect doesn’t necessarily have to be a “member” of an alleged enterprise to be accused of participating in the conduct of its affairs.
 Some defendants may never have realized they were involved with the enterprise, or that the enterprise even existed.

 In a 2016 New York case, federal prosecutors pursuing a gang swept up 120 suspects, nearly all of whom were indigent, yet did not allege gang membership for nearly half of them.
-Ultimately, only 35 defendants were convicted of RICO or conspiracy charges.
+Ultimately, only 69 of the 120 defendants were convicted of violating RICO, and, for 35 of those convicted, the only predicate act of racketeering was the sale of marijuana.
 This is no surprise: Even among members of street gangs, estimates indicate that only a small minority are involved in crime.

 Casting a wide net can also raise serious First Amendment issues.
 To justify her RICO charges against Trump, Willis must point to particular acts by the former president that advanced the alleged criminal enterprise.
 She must also do the same in a separate RICO case she has brought against rapper Young Thug (Jeffery Lamar Williams) for allegedly founding and participating in a violent street gang, charges that Williams denies.